-The 2014 Tour de France includes nine new stage cities.
+The 2014 Tour de France included nine new stage cities.
 Driving along the routes of the Tour de France on your next vacation can be an exciting way to explore new parts of the world.
-These nine new stage cities may be of particular interest to you and your traveling entourage, and you'll find the driving routes of the Tour de France are well-marked and easy to find.
-Each host city has provided an exceptional mapping of their area of tour inclusion.
+These nine new stage cities may be of particular interest to you and your traveling entourage.

 2014 Tour de France - The Grand de part

-The tournament begins in the Yorkshire region of the UK
+The tournament began in the Yorkshire region of the UK

 , Harrogate, York